lf-edge/ekuiper/docs/en_US/plugins/sinks/influxdb.md

 | tagvalue      | true     | The tag value of the InfluxDB |
 ## Sample usage

-Below is a sample for selecting temperature great than 50 degree, and the files for creating plugin.
+Below is a sample for selecting temperature great than 50 degree, and some profiles only for your reference.

 ####/tmp/influxRule.txt
 ```json